AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

  - two of 8-pin single row male pin headers: https://a.co/d/2SuiWnt
    - just cut two 8-pin sections from the strip.
 ## ATU Mounting PCB
+ - J1: 1x10 pin 2.54mm Female pin Header Connector Extra Tall: https://a.co/d/21eQjdI
+   - the 1x6 connector from the same kit wil be used for JP102 on a companion board BOM
+ - JP102: two 1x2 pin 2.54mm Male pin Header Connector Extra Tall: https://a.co/d/2l7o6wW
+   - These are sold in a bulk, you will have to cut 1x2 out of it.
+Effectively, we will end up having one 2x2 double row Extra Tall Connector.
+   - Same strip is used for the Companion board BOM.
+ - JP106: 1x3 3pin 2.54mm Male pin Header Connector Extra Tall: https://a.co/d/2l7o6wW
+ - JP501:
+ - JP302:
   - Connectors TBD
 ## Companion PCB
  - U1: ATMEGA328P-PU (Digikey part ATMEGA328P-PU-ND)